fezu54/flutter-gitlab-ci-example/README.md

 # medium

-An example project for the Medium article
+This repository is acts as an full blown code example for my Medium article <enter url when known>

 ## Getting Started